trecrts/trecrts-eval/trecrts-server/README.md

 Use this API endpoint to register a client with the evaluation broker.
 The API call will return a JSON object of the client id to be used by the system when making requests, e.g., `{"clientid":"abcdefghijk"}`.

-Note that each call to this API endpoint will return a unique client id.
+NOTE: Each call to this API endpoint will return a unique client id.
 Therefore, for each individual experimental run, you should request a separate client id.
+We are allowing 3 runs per team so you can call this endpoint 3 times and get back a unique client id.
+It is upto the teams to store this client id responsibly.

 You can manually test this API with `curl` as follows: